sagemath/trac_to_gh/Issue 6270.md

 # Issue 6270: [with patch, needs review] add some files from the plot directory to the reference manual

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/6270

 Original creator: jhpalmieri